Today's Paper » NATIONAL » KARNATAKA

-Published: July 2, 2010 00:00 IST | Updated: July 2, 2010 04:25 IST
+Published: July 2, 2010 00:00 IST | Updated: July 2, 2010 04:25 IST BANGALORE, July 2, 2010 Farmers demand amendments to Seed Bill

 The South Indian Coordination Committee on Farmers' Movements (SICCFM), comprising the Karnataka Rajya Raitha Sangha (KRRS), Thamizhaga Vivasayigal Sangam (TVS) and Kerala Coconut Farmers' Association, has demanded amendments to the Seed Bill.
 The Bill will be discussed in the coming monsoon session of the Rajya Sabha.